vgwb/Antura/README.md

-# Antura and the Letters game
+# Learn with Antura project

 ![antura_gametitle](docs/assets/img/antura_gametitle.jpg)

-The open source project for the multiple awards winning game "Antura and the Letters" to learn:
+The open source project for the multiple awards winning game "Learn with Antura" to learn:

 - Arabic
 - Darija
 - English